Kantor-Lab/LiDAR_CropRowDetection/README.md

 # LiDAR_CropRowDetection
-This is a crop row detection algorithm based on LiDAR data with a nonlinear Model Predictive Control (MPC) as the controller to reach autonomous navigation in the agriculture fields
+This is a crop row detection algorithm based on LiDAR data with a nonlinear Model Predictive Control (MPC) as the controller to reach autonomous navigation in the agriculture fields.

 [[Project page]](https://ruiji-liu.github.io/crop_row_detection.github.io/)
 [[Paper]](https://arxiv.org/abs/2403.17774)